luisao8/GiffyFront/README.md

 ---

 ## Project Description
 Welcome to Giffy, your personal GIF browser and library!
-This repository contains the codebase for a comprehensive webapp that allows users to navigate, like, and upload their favorite GIFs.
+This repository contains the codebase for a comprehensive webapp that allows users to log in to their profile and navigate, like, and upload their favorite GIFs.

 ---

 ## Technologies
-This project is developed with the following technologies:
+This project was developed with the following technologies:
-* HTML
-* CSS
+* REACT
-* JavaScript
+* Bootstrap

 ---